Last Updated on

 6. Contains all essential nutrients - Similar to green superfood powders, these products can provide you with all the essential nutrients you need for your body.
 This is to assume that you picked a reputable brand.

 Meal replacement shakes are designed to provide all of the nutrients that you should consume in a complete meal.
 As such, they are fortified with nutrients, which might fill your nutrient gap while you are cutting back on calories.

-7. Helps improve digestion - Thanks to the addition of fiber and probiotics which aid the digestive system, people with digestion problems will probably find these shakes to be very beneficial.
+7. Helps improve digestion - Thanks to the addition of fiber and probiotics that aid the digestive system, people with digestion problems will probably find these shakes to be very beneficial.
 Nonetheless, some brands may “agree” with your digestive system more than others, so shop around a bit.